sergeylukin/emmet.docpad/README.md

 - **DONE** Lint JS, CSS on files save
 - **DONE** Have modular front-end JavaScript using RequireJS
 - **DONE** Lint, Concatenate, Minify + update HTML markup if necessary on `grunt build`
+- **DONE** Push optimized build to remote branch on `grunt deploy` - that's useful for Github pages for example
+- Have TDD workflow in place
 - Have an option to upload assets to CDN and update HTML accordingly on `grunt build`
-- Push optimized build to any remote branch on `grunt deploy`
-- Have TDD workflow in place

 Important